djellemah/clevic/README.txt

 == DESCRIPTION:

-Framework and Qt Model/View GUI for data capture and editing of tables in a pre-existing relational DBMS.
-Uses ActiveRecord for data access.
+Database framework and Qt Model/View GUI for data capture and editing of tables in a pre-existing relational DBMS.
+So Postgresql, Mysql and so on are supported.

-There is a mild focus on reducing keystrokes for repetive data capture, so it provides nice keyboard shortcuts for all sorts of things.
+There is a mild focus on reducing keystrokes for repetitive data capture, so it provides nice keyboard shortcuts for all sorts of things.
 Model (table) objects are extensible to allow for model (table) specific cleverness, like